ckissi/XBar/README.md

 - **Dark mode** – Toggle a darker theme for the sidebar from the popup.
 Persisted per-browser via `chrome.storage.local`.
 - **Multi-column layout** – View more accounts at once with an optional multi-column sidebar layout.
 - **Name display preference** – Choose whether to show the profile’s real name or @handle in the sidebar.
+- **Import/Export accounts** – Backup or migrate your list as JSON from the Options page; duplicates are skipped on import.

 ## Installation